Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Introduction

-We then transition to the rheology stage, in which we observe the network's steady state behavior under constant simple shear strain $\gamma$.
-We obtain time-series measurements of the thermally fluctuating shear stress $\sigma(\gamma, t)$ in the mechanically equilibrated state, as shown schematically in Fig. \ref{fig_1}b.
-Repeating these measurements over a range of strains for each set of input parameters, we compute relevant elastic quantities such as the differential shear modulus $K_\mathrm{eq}$ and the critical strain $\gamma_c$, at which the macroscopic system transitions between bending-dominated and stretching-dominated mechanical regimes.
-Appropriate physical parameters are chosen to enable comparison with prior experimental measurements of the elasticity of irreversibly crosslinked networks of F-actin,\cite{gardel_elastic_2004} an essential component of the cytoskeleton of eukaryotic cells.
-Using the same time-series measurements, we then characterize the dynamics of stress relaxation via time correlations in the stress fluctuations.
-Building upon recent work,\cite{shivers_nonaffinity_2022} we demonstrate that the excess differential viscosity, a measure of energy dissipation reflected in a system's finite-temperature stress fluctuations, is directly proportional to the same system's corresponding quasistatic, athermal differential nonaffinity, a measure of the strain heterogeneity induced by a small perturbation in the quasistatic, athermal limit.
-Since, in disordered networks, the quasistatic nonaffinity is highly strain-dependent and reaches a maximum at the critical strain, analogous behavior is expected in the excess differential viscosity and the slowest viscoelastic relaxation time.
+After fixing the network topology, we transition to the rheology stage, in which we observe the behavior of the network at steady state under constant simple shear strain $\gamma$.
+We obtain time series measurements of the thermally fluctuating shear stress $\sigma(\gamma, t)$ in the mechanically equilibrated state, as shown schematically in Fig. \ref{fig_1}b.
+Repeating these measurements over a range of strains for each set of input parameters, we calculate relevant elastic quantities such as the differential shear modulus $K_\mathrm{eq}$ and the critical strain $\gamma_c$, at which the macroscopic system transitions between mechanical regimes dominated by bending and stretching.
+Appropriate physical parameters are chosen to enable comparison with previous experimental measurements of the elasticity of irreversibly crosslinked networks of F-actin,\cite{gardel_elastic_2004} an essential component of the cytoskeleton of eukaryotic cells.
+Using the same time series measurements, we then characterize the dynamics of stress relaxation via time correlations in the stress fluctuations.
+Building upon recent work,\cite{shivers_nonaffinity_2022} we demonstrate that the excess differential viscosity, a measure of energy dissipation reflected in a system's finite-temperature stress fluctuations, is directly proportional to the corresponding quasistatic, athermal differential nonaffinity, a measure of the rearrangement induced by a small strain perturbation in the quasistatic, athermal limit.
+Since in disordered networks the quasistatic nonaffinity is highly strain-dependent and reaches a maximum at the critical strain, analogous behavior is expected in the excess differential viscosity and the slowest viscoelastic relaxation time.
 Our simulations confirm this expectation, providing crucial insight into potentially measurable effects of nonaffine fluctuations, which have generally proven challenging to experimentally quantify.